Massless higher-spin supermultiplets in 5D harmonic superspace: Introduction

 In three dimensions, massless higher-spin supersymmetric models do not have any propagating degrees of freedom.
-However, these models can be combined with linearized superconformal higher-spin actions to generate off-shell topologically massive higher-spin supersymmetric theories, following the philosophy of topologically massive gauge theories \cite{WS,JS,DJT1,DJT2,DeserKay}.
+However, these models can be combined with linearized superconformal higher-spin actions\footnote{Linearized $\cN$-extended superconformal gauge-invariant actions have the following general form \cite{Buchbinder:2019yhl}: $ S^{( n |\cN )} [ H_{\alpha(n)} ] = ( {\rm i}^n /2) \int {\rm d}^{3}x {\rm d}^{2 \cal N} \theta \, H^{\alpha(n)} {W}_{\alpha(n)}(H )$, with $n>0$.
+Here $H_{\alpha(n)} = H_{(\alpha_1 \dots \alpha_n) }$ is the unconstrained superconformal gauge prepotential and $W_{\alpha(n)}$ is the linearized super-Cotton tensor, a unique gauge-invariant primary descendant of $H_{\alpha(n)}$.
+In the non-supersymmetric ($\cN=0$) case, $W_{\alpha(n)}$ was constructed in \cite{PopeTownsend} for even $n$ and \cite{Kuzenko:2016qdw} for odd $n$.
+In the $\cN=1$ and $\cN=2$ cases, $W_{\alpha(n)}$ was constructed in \cite{Kuzenko:2016qdw, Kuzenko:2016qwo} and \cite{KO}, respectively.
+Explicit expressions for $W_{\alpha(n)}$ for $\cN>2$ were given in \cite{Buchbinder:2019yhl}. } to generate off-shell topologically massive higher-spin supersymmetric theories, following the philosophy of topologically massive gauge theories \cite{WS,JS,DJT1,DJT2,DeserKay}.
 Recently, there has been much progress in the construction of such off-shell theories with various supersymmetries.
 It is based on the approaches developed in \cite{Kuzenko:2016qwo} for ${\cN}=1$ and in \cite{KO} for ${\cN}=2$ Poincar\'e supersymmetries.
 They were later extended to $\rm AdS_3$ for the following cases: $\cN=1$ \cite{Kuzenko:2018lru, HK19, Kuzenko:2021hyd}, $\cN=(1,1)$ \cite{HKO} and $\cN=(2,0)$ \cite{HK18}.
 Linearized actions for $\cal N$-extended higher-spin superconformal gravity were derived in \cite{Buchbinder:2019yhl}.\footnote{In four dimensions, linearized superconformal higher-spin actions were derived in \cite{KMT,KP, Kuzenko:2020jie} for $\cN=1$ and \cite{Kuzenko:2021pqm} for $\cN>1$, including the discovery of $\cN=2$ superconformal gravitino multiplet \cite{HKR}.
 The $\cN=2$ results of \cite{Kuzenko:2021pqm, HKR} were recast in terms of projective \cite{Kuzenko:2024vms} and harmonic \cite{BIZ24,Ivanov:2024bsb} prepotentials.}

 The massless 4D $\cN=1$ supersymmetric higher-spin models \cite{KSP,KS, KuzenkoSibiryakov94, Buchbinder:2018nkp} may be used to construct new off-shell gauge-invariant formulations for massive higher-spin supermultiplets in three dimensions.
 In order to obtain off-shell gauge-invariant actions for massive higher-spin supermultiplets in four dimensions, it is necessary to start with off-shell massless higher-spin models in five dimensions.
 To the best of our knowledge such models have not been constructed yet.\footnote{There exists an off-shell formulation for massive higher-spin $\cN=1$ supermultiplets without gauge invariance \cite{Koutrolikos:2020tel}.
 It is natural to think of this construction as a supersymmetric extension of the Singh-Hagen models \cite{Singh:1974, SinghHagen2}.} The main goal of this paper is to derive them building upon the 4D harmonic superspace construction of \cite{Buchbinder:2021ite}.